 Share this post: More

 What makes your campaigns instantly recognizable as belonging to your brand?
 When your employees talk about your brand online (and they do), do you know how and where?
-Your answers to these questions paint a picture of your brand consistency, a crucial element of a unified employer brand.

-These are also the questions Kirsten Bethmann has been asking as Global Employer Reputation Lead for Mars, Incorporated.
+These are the questions Kirsten Bethmann has been asking as Global Employer Reputation Lead for Mars, Incorporated.
 Mars has set an inspiring goal for itself: to become one of the most attractive employers in the world by 2025.
 Achieving this goal, Bethmann believes, requires a renewed focus on brand consistency.